 Thorn Group Limited (the 'Company') is a company domiciled in Australia.
 The address of the Company's registered office is Level I, 47 Rickard Road, Bankstown, NSW, 2200.
-The consolidated financial statements of the Company as at and for the financial year ended 31 March 2012 comprises the Company and its subsidiaries (together referred to as the 'consolidated entity').
-The principal activities of the consolidated entity were the renting and sale of browngoods, whitegoods, PC's and furniture products, the provision of unsecured cash loans, equipment finance and the provision of receivables management services.
+The consolidated financial statements of the Company as at and for the financial year ended 31 March 2013 comprises the Company and its subsidiaries (together referred to as the 'consolidated entity').
+The principal activities of the consolidated entity were the leasing of household products, leasing of motor vehicles, the provision of unsecured cash loans, equipment finance and the provision of receivables management services.